lightstep/otel-launcher-go/lightstep/sdk/metric/README.md

-## Alternate implementation of the OpenTelemetry-Go Metrics SDK
+## Lightstep implementation of the OpenTelemetry-Go Metrics SDK

 This implementation began as a prototype implementation of the OpenTelemetry SDK specification and has been used as a reference point